microsoft/vscode-dev-containers/CONTRIBUTING.md

     Note that any additional assets can be included as needed, but keep in mind that these will overlay on top of an existing project.
 Keeping these files in the `.devcontainer` should reduce the chances of something conflicting but note that any command that are run are relative to the root of the project, so you'll need to include `.devcontainer` in any path references.

-    Anything you don't want added to a project should be referenced in [glob](https://facelessuser.github.io/wcmatch/glob/) form in `.devcontainer/ignore` with paths relative to the root of the folder.
+    Anything you don't want added to a project should be referenced in [glob](https://facelessuser.github.io/wcmatch/glob/) form in `.npmignore` with paths relative to the root of the folder.
 Create a `README.md` in the folder with a brief description of the purpose of the container definition and any manual steps required to use it.

 4. Commit your changes and submit a PR - we'll take a look at it, provide any needed feedback, and then merge it in!
 We appreciate any and all feedback!!